I Wanted Expensive-Looking Hair—a Colorist Surprised Me With This "Underrated" Suggestion

 How to Apply Them Both

 The application process itself is pretty much the same for lowlights and highlights.
-"Both involve selecting specific, targeted pieces of hair to apply the color to and painting down from the top to end of the hair," says Giannetos.
-The difference lies in the placement of the dye (and the color, of course).
+"Both involve selecting specific, targeted pieces of hair to apply the colour to and painting down from the top to end of the hair," says Giannetos.
+The difference lies in the placement of the dye (and the colour, of course).

 Everyone's exact placement is different—again, it depends on the specific look you're hoping to achieve—but Dickson always likes to add a few extra touches of both for a natural-looking effect.

 Yep, they sure can.
-"Lowlights are a great way to blend grays naturally without completely covering them, especially if your grays are subtler versus all over," confirms Ponce.
-You might want to add some strategic highlights to disguise the grays entirely, but lowlights are certainly a great way to make them less noticeable.
+"Lowlights are a great way to blend greys naturally without completely covering them, especially if your greys are subtler versus all over," confirms Ponce.
+You might want to add some strategic highlights to disguise the greys entirely, but lowlights are certainly a great way to make them less noticeable.

 Can you apply lowlights on dark hair?